polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Threading

+Threading in software development implies doing multiple things concurrently, scheduling CPU time for each of your threads, according to how the operating system schedules your threads.
+This concept is often referred to as _"multi tasking"_ and is crucial for any modern operating system, and/or programming language.
+Hyperlambda contains several multi tasking related slots.

 ### [fork]

 Forks the given lambda into a new thread of execution, using a thread from the thread pool.
 This